Why You Need to do This

 Warm up your voice using “brr” and “nn” trills.
 Vocalize each up and down the length of your vocal range.
 If you haven’t made a “brr” sound before, imagine the sound you make when you’re very cold.

 Position your voice

 Speaking involves resonance.
 When we resonate with ease, our speech comes out easily.
 We have projection power without needing force.
 One of the best exercises for resonance is to hum.
 Sound out a “hmm” on a comfortable tone for you within your speaking range.
 Imagine your vocal energy shines like a halo above and through the top of your head.
-Imagine it vibrating on your forehead.
-Imagine it vibrating through your skull.
-To find out more about this, take a look at my free Webinar where I guide you through the process of correctly using resonance.
+Imagine it vibrating on your forehead and up through your skull.
+If you’d like to see me guide you through this and the other exercises I’ve shared here, take a look at my free Webinar where I explain all of this in a lot more detail 🙂